 Portrunny - Noel's Memories - In conversation with Cora Mugan.

 Farming was our life.
-I can recall clearly making drills for potatoes with my father.
-Children as young as 6 and 7 helped.
-On a summers day we stayed until we couldn’t see one another.
-Hay and corn had to be saved.
-It couldn’t be left on the ground for fear of getting wet or damp.
-It had to be stood up into sheeves, built round and round so as not to fall and be watertight, 4 to 6 of these had to be ‘stuck’ together, which were double bound, wound around the thumb .
+As young as 6 years old children, we were helping to do the work, I can recall clearly making drills for potatoes with my father.
+As we got a little older, 10 or 11 we helped with the hay.
+Those days we did not have tractors.
+Then the corn had to be saved.
+It couldn’t be left on the ground, for fear of getting wet or damp.
+It had to be stood up into sheaves, built round and round so as not to fall and be watertight, 4 to 6 of these had to be ‘stuck’ together, which were tied down using twisted fibres to make straw ropes., On a summers day we stayed until we couldn’t see one another.

-A man called Johnny Egan lived in front of where the swings are now.
-He used to help out on the farms around.
+A man called Johnny Egan lived in front of where the playground is now.
+He used to help on the farms around.
 He lived in very poor conditions.
 A saying he had was “No Pack Drill”.
 Where Johnny lived belonged to Dan Cunningham before him.
+The road opposite the playground was called Dan's road by locals..

 In previous times there were “tea and tobacco men”, who drifted from farm to farm, finding someone to take them in exchange for work.
 They were lucky to get a few bob on Sundays.

-Killians had a place called the BARN, where Geraghtys is now.
+Dating back from the arrival of the motor car, on the long winters nights when the farming work eased, people would gather in a local house.
+In Portrun there were some rambling houses.
+Dolan’s house was well known, anyone was welcome there anytime.
+You could often find 40 or 50 people within that little house which was thatched with hay.
+Killian’s had a place called the Barn, where Geraghty’s is now.
 It was a mighty place for dances.
-There was a big row one night but the music kept going, it was like a scene from a film.
+There was a big row one night, but the music kept going, it was like a scene from a film.